How to Survive Travel to India as a Beginner, What to Eat & Drink, Scams to Avoid & Everything Else You Need to Know

 125) Avoid going out after dark.
 I don’t recommend heading out on your own after dark unless you have a buddy or group to explore with.
 You will notice there are not many local women out after the early evening.

 126) Travel with a group.
 If it’s your first trip then definitely consider traveling to India with a group.
 My India tour company, Goddess Travels, specializes in tours designed for women and couples.
-Get a “$100 OFF” coupon to be used with any of my tours HERE.
+Get a $100 OFF any of my tours when you mention “Asher Fergusson” HERE.

 128) Seriously, put a ring on it.
 When locals find out you aren’t married, be prepared for a lot of (usually disapproving) feedback.
 I often wear a simple band around my finger just to keep unwanted questions and interest at bay.
 If you are already married then you’ve got it made.